RongqingYuan/CASP16/README.md

-# Critical Assessment of protein Structure Prediction Round XVI (CASP16)
+# Critical Assessment of Structure Prediction Round XVI (CASP16)

 This is the codebase for CASP16 monomer and oligomer assessment.